Nikitosis/Bookstore/README.txt

 So that, logger includes this correlationId in logs.
 If no correlation id presents, it will generate new one and set mdc correlationId field.

--if using jax.rs.Client, be sure to add header with correlationId to the request:
+-if using jax.rs.Client, be sure to register HttpCorrelationInterceptor to the Client:
-	header(CorrelationConstraints.CORRELATION_ID_HEADER_NAME,MDC.get(CorrelationConstraints.CORRELATION_ID_LOG_VAR_NAME))
-It gets correlationId from mdc and sets header.
+	ClientBuilder.newClient().register(HttpCorrelationInterceptor.class);

 -if using Kafka Producer, be sure to add header with corellationId to kafka ProducerRecord:
 	record.headers().add(CorrelationConstraints.CORRELATION_ID_HEADER_NAME, CorrelationManager.getCorrelationId().getBytes());